joindin/joindin-vm/README.md

 If you are at an event with a slow connection it's possible to package the box and copy it on a usb key.
 This way others don't need to download it.

 ### Download the box before the event
 You can download the box from [http://cdn.19ft.com/joindin-development.1.0.0.box](http://cdn.19ft.com/joindin-development.1.0.0.box).
-Then copy it on a usb key and share it at the event.
+Then copy it on a usb key and share it at the event as per the instructions for using the packaged box.

 ### Package the box
-If you're already at the event and can't download the box, someone who already have it can package it.
+If you're already at the event and can't download the box, someone who already has it can package it:

 1. cd into the joindin-vm directory
-1. Package the vagrant box
+2. Package the vagrant box

         vagrant package

-1. Copy the generated file to a usb key.
+3. Copy the generated file to a usb key.

 ### Using the packaged box

 1. Copy the box file on your machine
-1. Import the box
+2. Import the box

         vagrant box add joindin/development path/to/file

-1. Follow the Getting Started instructions
+3. Follow the Getting Started instructions